-According to the Content Marketing Institute, 73% of B2B marketers and 70% of B2C marketers use content marketing as part of their overall marketing strategy.
+According to the Content Marketing Institute, 73% of B2B marketers like manufacturers and 70% of B2C marketers use content marketing as part of their overall marketing strategy.
 But not all content is good content.
-As more and more B2B companies invest in SEO content and content marketing campaigns, you must work smarter, not just harder, when creating content.
+As more and more B2B companies invest in Search Engine Optimizatin content and content marketing campaigns, you must work smarter, not just harder, when creating content.

 Building up your site’s reputation is about more than publishing tons of SEO articles in an attempt to trick Google’s search algorithm.
 Creating EEAT content is how you can work smarter and get maximum ROI from your B2B content investment.

 What does the Google EAT acronym stand for in SEO?

 The Google EAT acronym was created by Google and added to its Search Quality Guidelines to help website owners and Google’s quality raters determine whether the content is helpful and relevant.
 The acronym E-A-T stands for Expertise, Authoritativeness, and Trustworthiness which Google wants to be exhibited in top-ranking content.

 As part of its ongoing effort to encourage website owners and search engine professionals to create high-quality content, Google announced in 2022 that it was adding another E to the E-A-T acronym: Experience.
 Now, high-quality content must demonstrate Experience, Expertise, Authoritativeness, and Trustworthiness.